Archer & Pancoast Manufacturing Company: History

 As the business grew, Robert and Ogden Goelet erected 900 Broadway, a new and extensive building for Archer & Pancoast at 20th Street and Broadway.
 The factory was a six-story brick building, erected in 1888.
-The Archer & Pancoast Company, incorporated in 1868.
-It had a paid-up capital of $600,000 by 1892, and employed 500 workmen.
+The Archer & Pancoast Company, was incorporated in 1868.
+It had a paid-up capital of $600,000 by 1892 and employed 500 workmen.

 By 1896, the Archer & Pancoast Company had salesrooms at Nos.
-18 and 20 West 25th Street, Manhattan, and a factory at Flushing and Carlton avenues, Brooklyn.
+18 and 20 West 25th Street, Manhattan, and a factory at Flushing and Carlton Avenues, Brooklyn.
 It went into the hands of receivers, on August 19, 1896.
 Justice Smyth, of the Supreme Court appointed Albert C. Hetherington, William S. Fearing and Peter F. Meyer receivers, with a bond of $100,000, on the application of President Pancoast and other directors of the company.
 Mr. Fearing was vice-president and general manager; Paul Thompson, treasurer and Mr. Hetherington, a director.
 Thomas B. Odell was appointed referee, and the order to show cause for the dissolution was set down for February 5, 1897.
 It was said by the officers that the company was insolvent, that it had recently found it impossible to obtain money in any considerable quantity owing to the financial stringency all over the US, and that within the last week, the bank with which the company had always done business had refused further to extend its line of discount.
 To save the assets from slaughter and make the best possible disposition of the property, the officers deemed it best to apply for receivers.

 The total liabilities are $806,780, and the nominal assets $821,063.
 Of the liabilities, $705,017 were mortgage liens on all the property of the company, except accounts receivable.
 These mortgages were for purchase money of factory, $55,000; to secure notes, $267,482, and to secure income bonds, $378,465.
 There was due for merchandise $51,025 and for loans by stockholders $37,074.
-The assets consisted of real estate and factory in Brooklyn, $200,000; machinery, $201,552; models, patterns, $100,000; merchandise, $139,037; improvements at factory, $17,844; store fixtures, $12,000; goods in the New York store, $37,067; stock of other companies, $11,000; and accounts receivable, $102,563.
+The assets consisted of real estate and factory in Brooklyn, $200,000; machinery, $201,552; models, patterns, $100,000; merchandise, $139,037; improvements at the factory, $17,844; store fixtures, $12,000; goods in the New York store, $37,067; stock of other companies, $11,000; and accounts receivable, $102,563.
 Of the accounts, $18,000 was probably uncollectable, and $14,414 had been pledged to secure advances.
 The officers believed that there would be no equity in the assets which were covered by the mortgage liens leaving only the accounts to pay the unsecured debts.
 The company did not have Bradstreet's rating.
 It was a reorganization of the old Archer & Pancoast Manufacturing Company, which went into the hands of receivers in May 1893, with liabilities of $1,100,000.
-The property was sold to the Reorganization Committee tor $600,000. and the newer company was formed by the creditors in November, 1894, to carry on the business.
+The property was sold to the Reorganization Committee tor $600,000. and the newer company was formed by the creditors in November 1894, to carry on the business.
 About 400 persons were employed by the company at this time.